 How to Start a Dog Walking Business

 Starting a dog walking business is a fairly straightforward, low-cost way to enter the animal industry.
-You can get your business off to a great start by following a few simple steps:
+You can get your business off to a great start by following just a few simple steps.

 Form Your Business

-You may have to register for a business license in your town to operate a business legally.
+You may need to register for a business license in your town to operate a business legally.
 Most dog walking businesses are formed as sole proprietorships or limited liability companies (LLCs).